Monday, October 21, 2024

 -Blue Winged Olive Nymphs #16-22, good all year, and especially in the fall, common item in the drift

--Isonychia Nymph #12-14: fish in fast water, mid afternoon through dusk.
+-Isonychia Nymph #12-14: BMAR & others, fish in fast water, mid afternoon through dusk.
 Try dead-drifting, swinging, and even stripping them in.

 -Pheasant Tails/Frenchies #12-20: imitates a wide range of Mayflies including Isonychia, Blue Winged Olives, Sulfurs, small Stoneflies, and more

--Stonefly #8-12: excellent in early to mid mornings when they crawl out in low light onto the rocks to emerge in fast water.
-They emerge from June through October on the Farmington River, and can produce some big fish.
+-Stonefly #8-12: excellent in the mornings when they crawl out in low light onto the rocks to emerge in fast water.
+They emerge from June through mid fall on the Farmington River, and can produce some big fish.

 -Wet Flies & Soft Hackles #12-16: assorted colors/patterns, try to imitate the main hatches, but also use flashy attractor patterns